 As we prepare for April showers to bring May flowers, we know that sump pump maintenance and repair is crucial for a dry basement during excessive rain.
-If you haven’t done some routine maintenance recently or got your sump pump checked in the last two months, we recommend scheduling a check up with us right away to avoid any potential problems.
+If you haven’t done some routine maintenance recently or got your sump pump checked in the last two months, we recommend scheduling a check-up with us right away to avoid any potential problems.

 See below for some of the most common sump pump problems and what you can do to avoid a basement flood:

 - Unpowered pump – Like other household appliances, without power your sump pump is useless.
-Invest in a high quality back-up sump pump to prevent problems.
+Invest in a high-quality back-up sump pump to prevent problems.

 - Pump was Overwhelmed – You at least need a 1/3 horsepower sump pump capable of pumping 35 gallons of water per minute.
-If you have anything less that that, your sump pump may not be able to keep up with the water flow.
+If you have anything less than that, your sump pump may not be able to keep up with the water flow.

 - Frozen Discharge Line – A fairly common problem, if water collects in the pipe it can potentially freeze, forcing water back into the basement.